aarhusstadsarkiv/stadsarkiv-client/README.md

   * settings.py
   * .env

-You made add hooks in the following file:
+You may add hooks in the following file:

   * hooks.py